Sure, to the uninitiated, it looks deceptively simple. Just pass a razor blade over your beard, and viola, you’ll have baby smooth skin.

 How to Fix It: Always Wet Shave

 Wet shaving is a time-honored and time-tested tradition.
-The earliest evidence of wet shaving was was found in the ruins of what used to be known as Mesopotamia.
+The earliest evidence of wet shaving was found in the ruins of what used to be known as Mesopotamia.
 The ancient razor was discovered with traces of animal fat and wood ash, presumably used as a lubricant for shaving.

 These days though, we’ve moved on from using ash and animal fat.
 But the principle still remains.
 Whether you’re using a water-based or oil-based solution, having wet lather on your face helps make the shaving experience comfortable while also ensuring a close and clean shave.